Blazing Star

 More good news:

-Deer do NOT eat Blazing Star.
-If you’re worried about deer nibbling your garden, planting Blazing Star is good native gardening choice.
+Deer do NOT normally eat Blazing Star.
+If you’re worried about deer nibbling your garden, planting Blazing Star is a good native gardening choice.

 Blazing Star